Mark-Hopkins-at-Williams/selective-prediction/README.md

 Selective Prediction
 --------------------

-## When running PyTorch on Zebra, create a virtual env and install torch from source:

-    pip3 install --pre torch torchvision torchaudio -f https://download.pytorch.org/whl/nightly/cu111/torch_nightly.html

 ## Installing the spred package:

-From the top-level directory:
+Create a clean Python environment and then from the top-level directory of this repository, type the following:

     pip install -e .

+If you have issues with the above command, it may help to refresh your pip:

+    python -m pip install -U --force-reinstall pip

 ## Running Experiments

-Run a basic experiment on MNIST:
+You can validate your installation by running a basic experiment on MNIST:

-    python main.py
+    python main.py -c config/small.exp.config.json tmp

-Some other example configuration files are found in the `config` directory.
+Some other example experiment configuration files are found in the `config` directory.

 ## Testing